SarveshMankar/SarveshMankar/README.md

 # 💫 About Me:
-🌏 Hi, I'm @Sam-Tech-2543.
+🌏 Hi, I'm @Sarvesh.
 A programmer who is fluent in Python.<br>🌵 I am from India.<br>♟ I am also a chess player.<br>🏫 I currently learn at Cusrow Wadia College.

 ## 🌐 Socials: